DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 12. Providers will submit `completed` declarations via the API, including participant outcomes, to notify DfE participants have completed the course
 13. DfE will pay providers output payments for `completed` declarations

 Changes can happen during training; some participants may not complete their course within the standard schedule, or at all.
-Providers will need to update relevant data using the API.
+Providers must update relevant data using the API.

 <div class="govuk-inset-text"> Note, DfE will only make payments for participants if providers have accepted course applications.
-Accepting applications is a separate request to submitting a ‘started’ declaration (which notifies DfE a participant has started training).
-[Find out more about declaration states](api-reference/npq/definitions-and-states/#declaration-states) </div>
+Accepting applications is a separate request to submitting a ‘started’ declaration (which notifies DfE a participant has started training). </div>

 ## View, accept or reject NPQ applications